 WHAT IS ORDER FULFILLMENT?

 When our founder first went into business for himself, he didn’t know what ‘fulfillment’ even meant.
-After a few useful online business courses, which he brags cost him only $40 because he used web discounts, he became a self-educated expert in the field.
+He set up a super-quick website that cost him under $40, thanks to some web discounts and he became a self-educated expert in the field.
 He wrote appliance reviews and was moderately successful.
 But how was he going to be able to compete with big sites like Argos and Costco?

 Although fulfillment companies provide services for manufacturers and retailers, most people associate fulfillment companies with the delivery of products for mail order related companies.
 And it is in this context that this information is geared.